June 14, 2011 (This article is out of date, please refer to our more recent immunization articles.)

 - Obtaining and keeping vaccination documentation for each student in your PSP.

 For those students enrolled in PSPs, it will be the school’s PSP administrator and not the parent who is responsible for getting the required PM 286B form and the documentation and keeping them up-to-date and filed for every student enrolled in their program.

 While not required by the state, it would be a good idea for parents to also have a copy of each of their children’s vaccination records in case it is needed when seeking medical attention in certain situations.
 Parents are entitled to have a copy of items in their child’s school records and will likely want a current copy of all documentation of required vaccinations, including the completed PM 286B form, for their child.

-(1) the California Department of Public Health (CDPH) by downloading it for printing (white paper is OK; it doesn’t have to be blue) at http://www.cdph.ca.gov/pubsforms/forms/CtrldForms/pm286b.pdf; or from:
+(1) The California Department of Public Health (CDPH) by downloading it for printing (white paper is OK; it doesn’t have to be blue) at http://www.cdph.ca.gov/pubsforms/forms/CtrldForms/pm286b.pdf; or from:

-(2) your local county health department (You can find a listing of county health department phone numbers via a link on our website.
+(2) Your local county health department.
+(You can find a listing of county health department phone numbers via a link on our website.
 Your county health department’s phone number also will be in the county section of your phone book.)
 When calling, tell them you are a private school administrator from (name of your school) and you need forms for complying with immunization requirements.

 The current PM 286B form lists each required vaccination (except for the new Tdap booster requirement – see next paragraph), and provides an affidavit on the back for the purpose of documenting a personal beliefs exemption for a student to be exempted from any or all vaccinations (as determined by the parents).
-Any medical exemption requires a separately signed document from a physician, which should be filed with the PMB 286B form in the student’s school records.
+Any medical exemption requires a separately signed document from a physician, which should be filed with the PM 286B form in the student’s school records.